-Who is the LPDF?
+Who Is The LPDF?

 The Land Promoters & Developers Federation (LPDF) is a collection of the UK’s leading land promotion and development businesses.
 LPDF members specialise in the promotion and development of predominantly strategic land across the UK, delivering from circa 30 new home sites to larger scale sites of up to 10,000 new homes alongside associated community facilities, employment and supporting infrastructure.

-LPDF members support the housebuilding sector providing “oven ready” land with planning permission that can easily be aquired and built out by national and regional housebuilders, helping bring homes to the market in a timely manner to meet local need.
+LPDF members support the housebuilding sector providing “oven ready” land with planning permission that can easily be acquired and built out by national and regional housebuilders, helping bring homes to the market in a timely manner to meet local need.

 Land sites include both greenfield and brownfield land, often requiring significant investment in infrastructure and decontamination.